Financial-Times/author-memberships-transformer/README.md

 ##Count
 `GET /transformers/memberships/__count` returns the number of available memberships to be transformed as plain text.
 A response example is provided below.
+Calling this endpoint will trigger cache refresh by default.

 ```
 2